How to Write SEO Friendly Blog Posts - With A Super Simple 10 Step Checklist!Dec 15, 2021

-If you don’t take a few minutes to check everything is just right, your post won’t get found by the people who really need to see it, and all that time you invested will have been wasted.
+If you don’t take a few minutes to optimise your posts, they won’t get found by the people who really need to see them, and all that time you invested will have been wasted.

 I know I sound like a doom merchant, but it’s true.

-It breaks my heart to see so many online entrepreneurs spending hours and hours creating really amazing content that never gets seen - just because they don’t take a few simple extra steps to make sure it’s their blog post is SEO friendly.
+It breaks my heart to see so many online entrepreneurs spending hours and hours creating really amazing content that never gets seen - just because they don’t take a few simple extra steps to make sure their blog posts are SEO friendly.

 The steps I’m going to share here can make the difference between your post languishing unread on page 57 of Google’s search results and getting on to Page 1.